Why Letter Recognition Matters in Learning to Read

 From Letters to Words

 Once a student can quickly and accurately recognize letters, they begin to see letter groups (like sh, ea, or ight) as whole units.
-This speeds up word recognition and allows reading to become automatic.
+This speeds up word recognition and allows reading to become more automatic.
 Automatic word reading frees up brainpower for the most important part of reading: comprehension.

 How the Slingerland Approach Builds Letter Recognition